gokr/sprylang.se/docs/manual.md

 `end?` | Method | Return true if position is >= size, which indicates we have reached the end

 ### Funcs and Methods
+The core unit of behavior in Spry is funcs and methods.
+As described above, both work essentially the same, but methods take the first argument (the "receiver") from the left and make it accessible using `self`, you don't use an arg word to pull it in.
+You use `^` to do an early return, just like in Smalltalk.

 Word | Type | Comment
 -----|------|--------